Byron Kubert

 You genuinely value the people you work with.

 More important than technical ambition, for me, is the team I care for and the people I work with.
-If the people and the culture are good, then ambition and achievement flow so easily.
+If the people and the culture are good, then ambition and achievement flow really easily.
 What better way for me to work in the environment I like than to build it myself.
+Tell me how you take care of your teams.

-I like nebulous problems — and building a well-oiled team that fixes them.
+I like interesting and meaningful problems and building a well-oiled team that fixes them.

 The Craft

-Setting the right direction is important — and so is adjusting.
+Setting the right direction is important, and adjusting more so.

 Make it a place good engineers will leave their current job for.

 Good engineers can work anywhere, but they're hard to pull out of their current job.
-I look for the ones who are stuck and bored — no remote, no advancement, no challenge — and offer them a role a level or two up, a chance to fully own far more than before, with my expertise backing them up.
+I look for the ones who are stuck, bored, and under a perpetual layoff threat — no remote options, no promotion path, no challenge.
+I offer them a role a level or two up, a chance to fully own far more than they have before.
+They get my expertise to back them up while I show them the ropes.
 The ambitious ones jump; the mediocre ones don't.
-That's also how you find them.
+That's also how you know when you found one.

 I like the building more than the running.

 Symbiotic.
-I enjoy and excel at the beginnings — the nebulous and ambitious ideas, the technical problems to solve, building and mentoring the team.
+I enjoy and excel at the beginnings when the ideas are nebulous and ambitious and the team culture hasn't been engineered yet.
 Other people want to take over a well-oiled machine and keep it humming for the long term.
-The trick is to recognize what each person values and excels at, and build the team with a combination that achieves the goal.
-When your product is stable and your team is confident, your new ambitious engineers take over and I fade out to find my next beginning.
+The trick is to recognize what each person values and excels at, and build the team with a combination that achieves everyone's goal.
+When your product is stable and your team is confident, your new ambitious engineers take over the process and structure I built while I fade out to find my next beginning.
 Everyone wins.

 Selected Results